-PDF File Name in UT Box PDF Document Contents 01a,b,c_Learner Evaluations(Medical Student, Resident, Fellow, CME).pdf Learner evaluations from medical students, residents, fellows, CME Each PDF should include a header in upper right-hand corner of the first page that indicates the type of learner evaluation: medical student, resident, fellow, CME, etc. 02_Summary of Instructional Activities Recommended for professional-track faculty that have designated Educational Leadership as their Area of Excellence.
+PDF File Name in UT Box PDF Document Contents 01a, b, c_Learner Evaluations(Medical Student, Resident, Fellow, CME).pdf Learner evaluations from medical students, residents, fellows, CME Each PDF should include a header in upper right-hand corner of the first page that indicates the type of learner evaluation: medical student, resident, fellow, CME, etc. 02_Summary of Instructional Activities Recommended for professional-track faculty that have designated Educational Leadership as their Area of Excellence.
 Candidates may include activities for the previous three years.
 03_Selected Instructional Materials Copy of Teaching Portfolio: selectively chosen examples of instructional or curricular materials.
 Recommended for professional-track faculty that have selected Educational Leadership as Area of Excellence.
 Should include a table of contents with very brief description/relevance of items.
 04_Five Most Significant Works Completed in Rank (FOLDER) File naming convention: 01_List of five significant works 02_Short_title for first significant work through 06_Short_title for the fifth significant work PDF describing the five most significant works created using the List of Five Most Significant Works template.
 Recommended for professional-track faculty that have selected Investigation and Inquiry as Area of Excellence and professional-track faculty that have opted to include this list for Additional Contributions to the Academic Enterprise.
-Texts of each of the five most significant works: the full text of the five most significant works completed in rank, must be included as separated PDFs.
+Texts of each of the five most significant works: the full text of the five most significant works completed in rank, must be included as separate PDFs.
 05_Summary of Clinical Activities Recommended for professional-track faculty that have selected Clinical Expertise as Area of Excellence.
 06_Selected Clinical Innovations.pdf Examples of materials, clinical innovations, or other scholarly works.
 Should include a table of contents with very brief description/relevance of items.
 07_Letters from Collaborators.pdf Chart of collaborators listed in alphabetical order by last name.
 Can use the Summary of Reviewers Template.
 All letters placed in alphabetical order by last name after the chart of collaborators.
 CV is not required.

 08_Letters from Mentees.pdf Chart of mentees listed in alphabetical order by last name.
 Can use the Summary of Reviewers Template.
 All letters placed in alphabetical order by last name after the chart of mentees.
 CV is not required.
-09_Additional Materials Required by Secondary Academic Unit (FOLDER) If applicable, this folder should be used to contain materials required by the non-primary joint appointment unit (department, college, school).
-10_Other Supplemental Materials.pdf Items submitted by the candidate.
+09_Correspondence from Reviewers Received After EC Review Reviewer letters received after EC Review placed in alphabetical order by last name.
+Each letter should include a header in upper righthand corner of the first page that indicates whether the Candidate, Executive Committee, or Chair nominated the internal/external reviewer.
+This information must match what is listed on the Summary of Reviewers.
+Each letter should include CV of internal/external reviewer.
+10_Additional Materials Required by Secondary Academic Unit (FOLDER) If applicable, this folder should be used to contain materials required by the non-primary joint appointment unit (department, college, school).
+11_Optional Impact of Professional Disruption Statement Optional Impact of Professional Disruption Statement 12_Other Supplemental Materials.pdf Items submitted by the candidate.
 Should include a table of contents with very brief description/relevance of items.
+PDF of NIH mean RCR index information.
+CV updates, if applicable.